Dave's Travel Pages

 Things to do in Hydra

 A trip to Hydra gives a good taste of the laid back atmosphere of Greek island life (depending on how many other tourists there are of course!).
-Mostly, people visit the island in order to relax, soak up the vibes of the port, and walk around the main town.
-Some suggestions of things to do in Hydra include:
+Mostly, people visit Hydra in order to relax, soak up the vibes of the port, and walk around Hydra Town.

 • Visit the Historical Archive of Hydra – An interesting museum which puts on art exhibitions, festivals and seminars during the summer months.